Linux: Job Control

 - Ctrl+c

-- Stop the current program associated with your terminal. (sending SIGINT to it)
+- Stop the current program tied to the terminal. (sending SIGINT to it)

 - Ctrl+z

-- Suspend the current program associated with your terminal. (sending SIGTSTP to it)
+- Suspend the current program tied to the terminal. (sending SIGTSTP to it)

 jobs